akurasy/DevOps-Complete/README.md

                 number: 8000
 ```

-In The above values file, we have variablelised all our kubenrtes objects and we are calling them as a vraible from the values file into our kubernetes manifest files
+In The above values file, we have variablelised all our kubernetes objects and we are calling them as a variable from the values file into our kubernetes manifest files

 # Second Phase (Deploying  our kubernetes using Helm)
-lets deploy namespace for cluster. we are only using the dev namespace for this project, so we have defined the "dev" namespace in our values file
+lets deploy namespace for cluster.
+We are only using the dev namespace for this project, so we have defined the "dev" namespace in our values file

 ```
 kubectl create ns dev